Unlocked Phones: The Definitive Guide

 Because of the freedom unlocking provides, buyers of used phones are willing to pay more for an unlocked device.
 The resale value of an unlocked phone is up to 30% higher than for a locked unit.

 As of June 3rd, 2013, a new wireless code in Canada enables consumers to have their cell phones unlocked after 90 days, or immediately if they have already paid for the device in full.
 That’s the good news.

 The bad news is that you’ll have to pay out-of-pocket for the service.
-For example, Bell charges $70, Rogers charges $50, and Wind charges $30.
+For example, Bell charges $70, Rogers charges $50, and Freedom charges $30.
 A quick search of your carrier’s website should tell you the details.